Low-Scale Inflationary Magnetogenesis without Baryon Isocurvature Problem: II. Motivation

 where $\overline{S^2_{B}}(t_{\rm BBN})$ is the baryon isocurvature perturbation at big-bang nucleosynthesis, which is bounded from above, because otherwise, too much deuterium would be produced~\cite{Inomata:2018htm}.
 We also have a damping factor, since the streaming of neutrons damps the baryon inhomogeneity on small scales, $\tilde{\lambda}\lesssim10^{-3}\,\text{pc}$ \cite{Inomata:2018htm,Kamada:2020bmb}.

 This constraint on $\overline{S^2_{B}}(t_{\rm BBN})$ translates into a tight bound on the cosmological magnetic fields at $t_{\rm BBN}$.
 As shown in Fig.~\ref{FU figure}, this \textit{upper} bound is much \textit{lower} than the \textit{lower} bound on the present magnetic fields suggested by blazer observations.
-Thus, any magnetogenesis scenario beyond the electroweak scale cannot explain the origin of intergalactic magnetic fields in voids~\cite{Ackermann+18}, even if an optimistic evolution of fully helical magnetic fields is assumed.
-To evade the $\overline{S^2_{B}}$ constraint, we consider an alternative scenario, in which $\text{U}(1)_\text{em}$ magnetic fields are generated below the electroweak scale.
+Thus, any magnetogenesis scenario beyond the electroweak scale cannot explain the origin of intergalactic magnetic fields in voids~\cite{Ackermann+18}, even if an optimistic evolution of fully helical magnetic fields is assumed.\footnote{Fully helical magnetic fields suffer from another problem, baryon overproduction \cite{Kamada:2016cnb}.
+To help the scenario, we need to assume anti-baryon generation mechanisms, while we need baryogenesis mechanisms to explain the baryon asymmetry of the universe for non-helical magnetic fields.
+Fully helical fields are optimistic in the sense that their decay is milder than non-helical fields.} To evade the $\overline{S^2_{B}}$ constraint, we consider an alternative scenario, in which $\text{U}(1)_\text{em}$ magnetic fields are generated below the electroweak scale.